 - Create an empty area in the pot and add the garlic and tomato paste, cook for 1-2 minutes

 - Add flour, stir well and cook for 1 minute

 - Add the beef stock, Guinness, salt, and pepper and bring to a boil

 - Add all remaining ingredients and return to a boil

-- Cover, with the lid slightly ajar and place in the oven, stirring occasionally until beef, potatoes, and carrots are all tender, approximately 1 1/2 - 2 hours
+- Place the pot in the oven uncovered, stirring occasionally until beef, potatoes, and carrots are all tender and the sauce has reduced, approximately 1 1/2 - 2 hours

 - Garnish with fresh parsley and serve with crusty bread